newaetech/phywhispererusb/README.md

 Compared to GreatFET or FaceWhisperer this tool cannot perform tasks such as fuzzing or complex state machines (which are relatively easy with those tools).

-The PhyWhisperer hardware could be used as a USB analyzer or logic analyzer, but the software/firmware/fpga does not support this yet.
-Basic USB sniffing capability will be added for release, as it's useful when deciding on the effect your glitch is having.
+Basic USB sniffing capability exists in this tool, as it's useful when deciding on the effect your glitch is having.
 If you require a more robust USB analyzer the TotalPhase Beagle 480 comes highly recommended by Colin (no connection - he just really likes them).